Converg3nce/matic-docs/docs/develop/oracles/chainlink.md

         Chainlink.Request memory request = buildChainlinkRequest(jobId, address(this), this.fulfill.selector);

-        // Set the URL to perform the GET request on request.add("get", "https://www.alphavantage.co/query?function=CURRENCY_EXCHANGE_RATE&from_currency=BTC&to_currency=CNY&apikey=demo");
+        // Set the URL to perform the GET request on
+        // NOTE: If this oracle gets more than 5 requests from this job at a time, it will not return. request.add("get", "https://www.alphavantage.co/query?function=CURRENCY_EXCHANGE_RATE&from_currency=BTC&to_currency=CNY&apikey=demo");

        // Set the path to find the desired data in the API response, where the response format is: